 (though, all three lots are right next to each other).
 Here we are at

-the information board, with the trail beginning across a bridge on the
+the information board, with the trail beginning across the bridge on the

 right side (behind the board), and the gate leading back to the beach on